Depressurizer/Depressurizer/README.md

 ### Usage Guide

 #### Getting Started

+Download the latest versionn of Depressurizer from the [project's Release page](https://github.com/rallion/depressurizer/releases).

 The first time you run Depressurizer, it will ask you for your Steam directory.
 If it is not automatically and correctly detected, fill this in.